 - Encourage G-Force members and advise those who want to discuss ideas about promoting gratitude.

-Click here to download the G-Force Monthly Mission Charts which includes a list to show G-Force members what they should look for in each employee group.
+Click here to download the G-Force Monthly Mission Charts in a Word Doc which includes a list to show G-Force members what they should look for in each employee group.

 3. Responsibilities for 8 appreciation Days.

 - Posts assignments from the school coordinator in a central location for the G-Force for each appreciation day.

 The G-Force Adviser prepares and distributes Leadership Award certificates to each G-Force member at the end of the school year.
 Utrust provides these certificates in a Word Doc that can be individually modified to suit the school.
 Also, seek to get the G-Force recognized in the school yearbook.